-- 1) Stability of the flats.
-To be checked by QC using historical data.
-A first QC report confirms that flats have bee very stable. - 2) Flats with different dichroics.
+- 1) Flats with different dichroics.
 Currently we take flats with the VIS dichroic.
 We think there is no need to use other dichroics because the amount of light changes, but pattern does not change (within 1%).
-This should be confirmed/re-tested. - 3) Polarimetric flats: need to be taken on sky, since internal flats make use of an additional mirror, which changes the polarization.
-However, there is no need to put the polarizer in the beam, since flats are used to remove the detector signature, and standard flats can be taken with the desired setup (filter, detector, camera). - 4) Coronagraphic flats (for C-1.4 and C-0.7) are currently not taken on sky for SM.
-They are taken in VM, but we think they are not useful.
+On demanded, Vm users can request the dichroic to be adjusted for twilight flats.
+However S13 flats with the N90C10 and N20C80 dichroics will be very difficult to take (on best effort basis). - 2) Polarimetric flats: need to be taken on sky, since internal flats make use of an additional mirror, which changes the polarization.
+However, there is no need to put the polarizer in the beam, since flats are used to remove the detector signature, and standard flats can be taken with the desired setup (filter, detector, camera). - 3) Coronagraphic flats (for C-1.4 and C-0.7) are only taken for LW (without the masks) for SM OBs.
+In VM they can be taken on demand.
 Normal internal flats with the same setup (filter, camera, detector, no mask) are enough.
-For the other coronagraphic masks internal flats will be taken mostly at night. - 5) SDI+ flats on sky can be also eliminated and replaced by internal flats. - 6) Twilight flats with the neutral density filters, the Wollaston, the Fabry-Perot (FPI) are not supported in SM
+For the other coronagraphic masks (i.e 4QPMs), internal lamp flats are taken at night as part of the acquisition template.

+- 4) SDI+ flats are taken with the internal lamp flats are taken at night as part of the acquisition template. - 5) Twilight flats with the neutral density filters, the Wollaston, are not supported in SM.